K200 KIFV: General characteristics

 The K200 series of vehicles transport mechanized infantry platoon is designed to keep personnel safe from small arms fire.
 The hull of the KIFV is of all-welded aluminium armor with an additional layer of spaced laminate steel armor bolted to it.
 The composite armor provides a higher level of protection for less weight.
 It provides protection against 12.7 mm rounds on the sides, 7.62 mm ammunition in the rear, larger shell splinter from the ground, and anti-personnel mines.
 The engine compartment is located at the front right of the vehicle and is separated from the remainder of the vehicle by a bulkhead.
 The engine compartment is fitted with a fire extinguishing system that can be operated by the driver or from outside the vehicle.
 The air inlet, air outlet louvers and the exhaust pipe are located on the roof of the vehicle to allow amphibious operations.

 The K200 has six electrically operated smoke grenade launchers mounted across the front of the hull as countermeasures against electro-optical and infrared targeting.
 If the KIFV variant features a turret, the smoke grenade launchers mount on the turret (three on each side).

 K200 can provide infantry firepower support with 12.7 mm and 7.62 mm machine guns.
 Stronger anti-infantry and anti-material firepower can be brought to bear by equipping a 20 mm Vulcan gun, or 81 mm and 107 mm mortars.
 Anti-tank capability can be added by equipping the Metis-M anti-tank missile system.
 The K200 is highly modular, and its variants provide additional types of combat support such as air defense and vehicle recovery using specialized equipment.
 The APC can accommodate 12 people including one infantry squad, the driver, and gunners.

 In November 2015, Doosan and CMI Defence revealed they had cooperated to create the Cockerill Protected Weapon Station (CPWS) to increase the firepower of the K200.
-The turret can support cannons between 20–30 mm, plus a 7.62 mm coaxial machine gun, including the: CPWS20 20 mm; CPWS 25 mm which can be armed with the M242 Bushmaster, Nexter M811, or Oerlikon KBA; and CPWS30 armed with the M230LF.
+The turret can support cannons between 20 and 30 mm, plus a 7.62 mm coaxial machine gun, including the: CPWS20 20 mm; CPWS 25 mm which can be armed with the M242 Bushmaster, Nexter M811, or Oerlikon KBA; and CPWS30 armed with the M230LF.

+K200A2

+On 7 January 2025, DAPA announced the completion of standardization of K200A2, K242A2, K277A2, K281A2, and K288A2.
+The agency installed front and rear cameras and integrated mechanical devices distributed in the vehicle to enhance convenience.
+It also updated various defense specifications for each armored vehicle.
+The ministry plans to conduct upgrades during overhaul for 1,100 vehicles by 2031.